kubernetes/website/docs/getting-started-guides/kubeadm.md

 ### (1/4) Installing kubelet and kubeadm on your hosts

-You will now install the following packages on all the machines:
+You will install the following packages on all the machines:

 * `docker`: the container runtime, which Kubernetes depends on.
 * `kubelet`: the most core component of Kubernetes.